 I had no idea this was done until a good friend toured a farm good enough to supply grass-fed beef to a national chain.
 The tour was to show off best-practices(!)
 No one is intentionally trying to do something wrong here.
 I used to see this all the time as a consultant.
 A lot of well-meaning people, far enough removed from the situation, end up making decisions that made things so much worse.

-So all of this and even small quantities of grain qualifies as '100% grass fed' under the USDA AMS and FSIS standards and you'll find these products in every major supermarket.
+So all of this and even some grain qualifies as '100% grass fed' under the USDA AMS and FSIS standards and you'll find these products in every major supermarket.

 "I used to see this all the time as a consultant.
 A lot of well-meaning people, far enough removed from the situation, end up making decisions that made things so much worse."

 People often ask us why TC Farm's grass fed beef is better and costs a little bit more than what you'll find in the store.
 The thing about our group is that we only will raise our animals the way that people actually expect.
 No shortcuts, no manipulated label claims, no tricks.

 "The only way we will change the food system is if we ask these kinds of questions on a regular basis."

 The only way we will change the food system is if we ask these kids of questions on a regular basis.
 Every farmer should be comfortable answering them and it is OK if they aren't the right fit for your family.
 Even TC Farm isn't a perfect fit for everyone despite how hard we work to make our group fit different demographics and types of cook.